Bernstein-Kouchnirenko-Khovanskii with a symmetry: Discussion: what next?

 As the dimension $n$ grows, even for the same number of equations $m=2$ we have more and more involutions of the lattice $\Z^n$.
 To deal with this diversity, it is important that most of the involutions of $\Z^n$ come from involutions of smaller lattices $\Z^k$, multiplying them by $\Z^{n-k}$ with a trivial authomorphism. \begin{prb} 1) To what extent one could deduce from the solution of Problem \ref{prb0} for an action of $G$ on $\Z^k$ the solution of the same problem for the trivial extension of this action on $\Z^k\oplus\Z^{n-k}$?

-2) In particular, to what extend one could deduce from the results of the present paper similar results on complete intersections $f(x_1,x_2,x_3,\ldots,x_n)=f(x_2,x_1,c_3,\ldots,x_n)=0$ for any $n$? \end{prb} We expect the combinatorial part of the answer to the second question to be more challenging that the geometric one (for the geometric part, see e.g. Proposition \ref{proptransv} that is already done for arbitrary $n$).
+2) In particular, to what extend one could deduce from the results of the present paper similar irreducibility results on complete intersections $f(x_1,x_2,x_3,\ldots,x_n)=f(x_2,x_1,c_3,\ldots,x_n)=0$ for any $n$? \end{prb} We expect the combinatorial part of the answer to the second question to be more challenging than the geometric one (for the geometric part, see e.g. Proposition 5.1 in \cite{crit} that is already done for arbitrary $n$).

 As soon as $m>2$, Problem \ref{prb0} becomes drastically more complicated even for our simplest involution $I(x_1,x_2,x_3,\ldots,x_n)=(x_2,x_1,c_3,\ldots,x_n)$.
-E.g. even for $m=n=4$ (so that the proper part of our complete intersection $f=0$ is 0-dimensional), it is already far from trivial to count the points in the proper part, because the diagonal part has the ``wrong'' dimension 1.
+E.g. even for $m=n=4$ (so that the proper part of our complete intersection $f=0$ is 0-dimensional), it is already far from trivial to count the points in the proper part, because the diagonal part has the ``wrong'' dimension 1, and because this complete intersection is not sch\"on in the sense of \cite{schon} and \cite{crit}.
 In case $A_i$'s belong to a coordinate hyperplane, this problem is equivalent to counting the self-intersection of a plane projection of a spatial complete intersection curve (see \cite{voorhaar}). \begin{prb} Generalize \cite{voorhaar} to the case when $A_i$'s do not belong to a hyperplane. \end{prb}

 The study of involution-symmetric generic complete intersections incorporates many other natural questions as special cases: for instance, the classification of collections of lattice polytopes $A_1,\ldots,A_n\subset\Z^n$ of mixed volume 1 (\cite{eg11}) is the classification of generic complete intersections of the form which are exceptional in the sense that their proper part is empty (the involution is $I(x,x',y)=(x',x,y)$ here).
 This extends to higher values of the mixed volume once we proceed from involutions to more complicated symmetries.